ruby-processing/JRubyArt-examples/README.md

 Many of the vanilla processing example sketches have been translated to ruby-processing, and they are mainly written as 'bare' sketches (ie not class wrapped) in keeping with the original processing.
 At runtime these sketches the get wrapped into a Sketch class.
 Should you prefer you can still write class wrapped sketches, these will work equally well with ruby-processing.
 You should also checkout the [Nature of Code Examples in ruby][] and for the beginner [Learning Processing with Ruby][] for even more examples.
 Includes autorun Rakefiles:-

-1. in a console cd outer directory
+1. in a console cd rp_samples directory
 2. and 'rake' to run all autorun examples
 3. or eg 'rake hype' to just run the hype library examples (depends on an installed hype library).